On uniqueness in Steiner problem: Steiner trees in real analytic Riemannian manifolds

-\textbf{Acknowledgements.} The work is supported by Russian Science Foundation grant N 14-21-00035.
-The authors thank Roman Karasev for pointing out some existing results on subanalytic sets that helped us make this paper much shorter and more consistent.
+\textbf{Acknowledgements.} The work is supported by Russian Science Foundation grant 14-21-00035.
+The authors thank Roman Karasev for pointing out the reference~\cite{bierstone1988semianalytic} that helped us to simplify our proofs significantly and make them more consistent.